Hannah Primrose, Countess of Rosebery: Politics

 It has been said of Hannah de Rothschild that she grew up with a good sense and presence of mind, enabling her to deputise for her mother on grand social occasions at Mentmore and in London.
 This gave her confidence and the experience to be the perfect political wife.
 Marriage to her altered Rosebery's status, too: while his wife acquired Christian respectability and a title, Rosebery moved from being one of many wealthy and capable young noblemen to being one with unfathomable riches.
-This, coupled with his good looks, appealed to the public's imagination and gave him glamour.

 From the outset of the marriage, political members of the Rothschild family took an interest in Rosebery, and he was soon acclaimed as one of the rising hopes of the Liberal Party.
 As a hereditary peer, he already had a seat in the House of Lords and had made his maiden speech there on attaining his majority.
 But brilliant as he was, Rosebery tended to lethargy and boredom.
 Lord Granville in fact considered Rosebery's wife to be the more ambitious of the pair, and even advised her "If you keep him up to the mark, [he] is sure to have his page in history."
 The subtle driving of her often languid and lethargic husband to achieve his "page in history" was to become her raison d'être.
 Rosebery's secretary Thomas Gilmour noted: "She is thoroughly genuine and very tender and devoted to Lord Rosebery, it is easy to see that she is very proud of him, and she is a woman of considerable force of character and great energy, she may prove to be a powerful ally in his political career."

 Rosebery was not a natural politician.
 He was an idealist who disliked the rancour of politics, in fact "his innate dislike of politics was something Lady Rosebery always fought against."
 However, he was a gifted orator, and this was an era when platform speaking was beginning to replace House of Commons debate.